C0Assassin/rb4-to-rb2/README.md

 *  Bush - Glycerine
 *  Capital Cities - Safe and Sound
 *  Chainsmokers, The ft.
 Halsey - Closer
+*  Chainsmokers, The & Coldplay - Something Just Like This
 *  Chuck Berry - Johnny B. Goode
 *  Coheed and Cambria - The Liars Club
 *  Coldplay - Paradise